JungiinChoi/multiLocalFDR/README.md

 multiLocalFDR is a package for multi-dimensional local-FDR estimation using a semiparametric mixture method.
 The two pillars of the proposed approach are Efron's empirical null principle and log-concave density estimation for the alternative distribution.
 A unique feature of our method is that it can be extended to compute the local false discovery rates by combining multiple lists of p-values.

-  - `localFDR()` provides estimates of local-fdr for given lists of p-values.
+  - `FDR()` provides estimates of FDR or local-FDR for given lists of z-values / p-values.
-  - `SpMixParam()` provides estimates parameters of null and alternative distribution of our method.
+  - `SpMix()` provides estimates parameters of null and alternative distribution of our semiparametric mixture method.
-  - `nMixParam()` provides estimates parameters of null and alternative distribution of normal mixture model.
+  - `plotFDR()` plots estimated semiparametric mixture distribution and provides threshold z-value for null and alternative distribution.
-  - `arrangeNE()` arranges given data as an increasing order for multi-dimensional data.

 You can learn more about them in `vignette("multiLocalFDR")`.